3.12 Ethical Access

 1.0 Purpose

-The purpose of this policy is to define ethical access and to describe the Organization’s requirements to protect the privacy of patients in the context of recruitment for participation in research, or for identification of subjects for review of medical records.
+The purpose of this policy is to define ethical access and to describe the Organization’s requirements to protect the privacy of potential subjects in the context of recruitment for participation in research, or for identification of potential subjects for review of medical records.

 2.0 Policy